 The Tabo Monastery or Tabo Chos-Khor was built in 996 CE by the King Ye-she-o of the Purang-Guge Kingdom of Western Tibet

 The Tabo Monastery also has an interesting story behind it.
-Legend has it, that King Ye-she-o sent twenty-one local youngsters to study and learn the Tantras from Indian masters in the Vikramshila university of Bengal.
+Legend has it, that King Ye-she-o sent twenty-one local youngsters to study and learn the Tantras from Indian masters in the Vikramshila university in Bihar.
 This was the most renowned centre of Tantric learning at the time.
 Sadly unable to bear the heat of the plains, nineteen of the twenty-one men died.
 The two who survived were Rinchen Sangpo and Lhekpai Sherap.

 Rinchen Sangpo, went on to become a prolific traveler and renowned scholar.
 He is said to have translated many Indian works into Tibetan and visited many Buddhist centres in Central India and Kashmir.
 The Tabo Monastery is said to have been attributed to Rinchen Sangpo and has two images of him.
 An inscription in the monastery suggests that it was repaired by Chang Chu-po- the grandnephew of Ye-she-o, 46 years after its construction.

 The Tabo Monastery complex has nine temples, four stupas and cave shrines which were used by monks for meditation.

 Its unique location, at the crossroads, connecting Kashmir and Tibet to the rest of India, made Tabo a great centre of learning and a meeting place for scholars from Tibet, Nepal, Kashmir, Bengal and Odisha.
 These multiple strains are also visible in the art of the monastery, giving it a unique flavour and adding to the charm of this sacred space - where monks continue to chant their prayers even today.